 - access to medicines

-...to Community Health Workers in partner villages.
-Funding for this project also provides for trained medical staff to undertake in-situ trainnig and run rural health clinics, in addition to supporting the development of Health and Hope Myanmar's operational capabilities.
+Funding for this project also means trained medical staff can receive in-situ training alongside running rural health clinics, in addition to supporting the development of Health & Hope Myanmar's operational capabilities.